wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

     - Java Development Kit (JDK) version 21
     - WSO2 Micro Integrator (MI) 4.4.0 runtime

-    If you don't have them installed on your local machine, these are automatically prompted for downloading and configured by the MI for VSCode extension during the project creation step:
+    If you don't have them installed on your local machine, the MI for VSCode extension automatically prompts you to download and configure them during the project creation step:

     1. Click **Download Java & MI** to download and set up Java and MI runtime.

         <a href="{{base_path}}/assets/img/get-started/deploy-your-first-integration/download-java-and-mi.png"><img src="{{base_path}}/assets/img/get-started/deploy-your-first-integration/download-java-and-mi.png" alt="Download Java and MI" width="80%"></a>

         !!! info
-            If a different JDK or WSO2 MI version is installed on your local machine, you'll be prompted to download the required versions.
+            If your local machine has a different JDK or WSO2 MI version installed, the system will prompt you to download the required versions.

             1. Click **Download** to install the required JDK or/and MI version(s).
             2. Once the download is complete, configure the Java Home or/and MI Home paths by clicking **Select Java Home** or/and **Select MI Path**, respectively.